Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilience: State of the Art Definitions and Disruption Landscape

-Digital infrastructure, including wireless networks, are targeted by cyber-attacks more than ever before.
-The motive of such attacks is not only for the financial gains but also to break down the normal operations of the systems and impose data breaches as well as the privacy leakages.
-The instability of the geo-political situation and technological advancements have amplified the frequency and intensity of cyber-attacks and their consequences in both short and long run.
-AI advancement has become a double-edged sword in this aspect as it enables autonomous security management while also contributing to the rise of sophisticated AI-driven attacks~\cite{BT20_AIfor5Gsecurity}.
-The security attacks performed by quantum technology are foreseen as another pressing threat to the future digital infrastructure.
-The capability of quantum computing to break classical cipher keys and the conventional encryption methods used in the current systems will lead to unprecedented vulnerabilities in the wireless networks.
-Alongside, it is also important to make networks resilient against physical layer security attacks.
-Malicious actors may deploy a variety of attack such as electromagnetic pulse attack, attacks against the control channel (e.g., during beam alignment in millimeter wave communication), eavesdropping, authentication attacks and reconfigurable intelligent surface (RIS)-induced attacks.
+Digital infrastructure, including wireless networks, are targeted by cyber-attacks more than ever before not only for financial gains, but also with malicious intentions.
+Such attacks are diverse in terms of the layer it targets, ranging from the physical layer (e.g., jamming attacks) to the application layer (e.g., exploit attacks).
+The instability of the geo-political situation and technological advancements have amplified the frequency, intensity, and impact of such attacks.
+AI advancements have become a double-edged sword in this regard.
+They enable autonomous security management while also contributing to the rise of sophisticated AI-driven attacks~\cite{BT20_AIfor5Gsecurity} even though regulatory frameworks such as GDPR and the European AI Act pose strict requirements on data protection and ethical use of AI in general.
+It is also important to make networks resilient against physical layer security attacks such as electromagnetic pulse attack, attacks against the control channel, eavesdropping, authentication attacks, and reconfigurable intelligent surface (RIS)-induced attacks.
+Finally, quantum technology driven security attacks are foreseen as another pressing threat.
+The capability of quantum computing to break classical cipher keys and the conventional encryption methods used in current systems will lead to unprecedented vulnerabilities in wireless networks.